morgankenyon/OpenDataDisc/software/examples/18_avalonia_sqlite/README.md

 # Avalonia with SQLite

+I am probably going to use SQLite to store throw data.
+I need to know how to integrate that into avalonia.

+I copied from example 17, imported the sqlite nuget package.
+Then integrated it into the `MainWindowViewModel.cs`.

+## To run locally

+* Open in Visual Studio
+* Run applicatin
+* Click top right "notebook" button
+* That button creates the database, creates a table, inserts records, then selects any records from there.
+  * If running multiple times, ensure you comment out the table creation
 ## Errors

 * `Cannot implicitly convert type 'System.Data.Common.DbDataReader' to 'System.Data.SQLite.SQLiteDataReader'.
 An explicit conversion exists (are you missing a cast?)`